rubygems/rfcs/text/0000-bundler-version-locking.md

 # Motivation

 There are many times where locking your Bundler version is useful.
-The existence of `BundlerVersionFinder` shows that, but that approach clearly has not worked. **This RFC assumes that `BundlerVersionFinder` is removed first.
-The discussion on whether or not to do that should be had elsewhere.**
+The existence of `BundlerVersionFinder` shows that, but that approach has been confusing for end-users.

 # Guide-level explanation

+If you need to pin the Bundler version, simply specify it in your `Gemfile` or `gemspec and run `bundle install` as usual.

+If the running version doesn't meet the requirements, Bundler will install the specified version of itself, and then re-run itself using that version.

 ## Example 1